|

 Although this is changing most of the fruit and vegetable that you will be

 able to buy is "what grows here when it grows".
-Something of a
+It's something of a

-strange experience for many of us who have become used to finding everything
+strange experience for many who have become used to finding everything

 all year around in the supermarket.
 It means that the choices can be limited